“Oh what a tangled web we weave when first we start to deceive,” Walter Scott.

 When a nondescript, mousy guest named Tim Heidingsfelder, checked into our hotel, he did not fall prey to this very human need to draw attention to himself.
 His characteristics didn’t draw anyone’s attention either.
-He was late 40’s/early 50’s single man of average appearance, and he wasn’t particularly charismatic.
+He was late 40’s/early 50’s single man of average-to-below average appearance, and he wasn’t particularly charismatic.
 Tim Heidingsfelder had the type of characteristics that most fraudsters could only dream of having, in that he could get lost in just about any sea of faces.
-We didn’t notice him, in other words, but more important to Tim Heidingsfelder, the attractive, young women at the front desk didn’t notice him either.
+We didn’t notice him, in other words, but perhaps more important to Tim Heidingsfelder, the attractive, young women at the front desk didn’t notice him either.

-“His name is Tim Heidingsfelder,” Cheri said.
+“Seriously, his name is Tim Heidingsfelder,” Cheri said.
 She told me that he was at the hotel on an elongated stay to scout our city as a probable location for a future episode.

-“Shows, like The Simpsons,” he furthered, “have a number of staff writers, and most of us have never had one of our episodes picked up.”
+“Shows, like The Simpsons,” he furthered, “have a slew of staff writers, and most of us have never had one of our episodes picked up.”
 That was a great answer, because I read and watched a number of “behind the scenes” and “the making of …” stories about my favorite TV shows.
 I knew about writers’ rooms and head writers, and it wasn’t much of a leap for me to believe that most writers on staff didn’t receive front line accreditation.
 I figured that if I really wanted to find his name, I could look at the long list of names that appear at the end of the show.
 I never did.
 I was never that interested.

 While Tim and I talked about the general craft of writing, I could tell he wasn’t as into our conversation as I was.
 I figured that was the natural order of things.
 I figured he was one of the lucky few that someone paid to write, and I wasn’t.
 I also figured that by the time I met him, he had been a paid writer for so long that it was no longer special to him.
 Tim Heidingsfelder gave me no reason, at this point in our conversation, to suspect that he was anything less, or anything more than a writer for The Simpsons.